atcwells/servicenowify/README.md

 The tool will take the single file specified in the package.json as 'main', and produce a public function for each method provided.
 This becomes the available API within ServiceNow

 3. **Fix block scoping issue**
-ServiceNow has a specific issue where it doesn't hoist a function properly, so we simply have to replace 'function e(...' with 'e = function(...' in the code. _Not your code, it's the functions Browserify creates that cause the problem.
+ServiceNow has a specific issue where it doesn't hoist a function properly under certain circumstances, so we simply have to replace 'function e(...' with 'e = function(...' in the code. _Not your code, it's the functions Browserify creates that cause the problem.
 Your code is not modified._

 4. **Uglify**
 We run this job just to compress everything into the smallest space.
 The result will be placed in the './dist/deploy.js' file.